ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/anatomy/index.md

 ## Related tutorials

 - [Downsizing contracts to fight the contract size limit](/developers/tutorials/downsizing-contracts-to-fight-the-contract-size-limit/) _– Some practical tips for reducing the size of your smart contract._
+- [Logging data from smart contracts with events](/developers/tutorials/logging-events-smart-contracts/) _– An introduction to smart contract events and how you can use them to log data._
+- [Interact with other contracts from Solidity](/developers/tutorials/interact-with-other-contracts-from-solidity/) _– How to deploy a smart contract from an existing contract and interact with it._